-A retirement plan is wherein an employee will receive benefits once the employee reaches retirement age.
+A retirement plan is where an employee will receive benefits once the employee reaches retirement age.
 If an employee decides to leave the company before he retires, the company returns the employee’s contributions.
 They also forfeit any company’s contributions.

-A Defined Benefit Plan is a retirement plan that is based on a person’s specified monthly income.
+- A Defined Benefit Plan is a retirement plan that is based on a person’s specified monthly income.
 It is, however, dependent on the contents located in a particular account.

-Military Reservist’s Retirement is based on a point system calculated on the number of months served.
+- Military Reservist’s Retirement is based on a point system calculated on the number of months served.
 If the military service of the spouse started before the marriage, the points are considered separate property.
 The only points that will be regarded as part of the community property are acquired during the marriage.

 - A Defined Contribution Plan is another common type of retirement benefit – such as a 401(k) or 403(b).
 In Texas, these plans are typically divided through a Qualified Domestic Relations Order, a court order that grants an alternate payee, usually the non-employee spouse, a legal right to a portion of the retirement benefits.